aurangzaib/CarND-Extended-Kalman-Filter-Project/setup.md

-# Extended Kalman Filter Project Setup Guide
+# Extended Kalman Filter (EKF) Project Setup Guide

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)